 I smile endearingly and begin to regale him with my nights aboard the Santa Cruz II, telling him how impeccable the service was and how tidy my cosy room had been kept throughout each day on our itinerary.
 His jaw, throughout my brief speech, slowly descends to the ground.
 His eyes look at me in complete shock before he reels back his sinking jaw and asks me reluctantly, “and… and tell me, what kind of boat were you on?”
 His jaw unhinges itself once more the moment I tell him I’d been on a boat with about 80 passengers.

 Turns out Jarred had booked his tour on an exponentially smaller boat, thinking he might as well go “all-out” and get a nice luxurious experience aboard a more “comfortable” and “personalized” 12-passenger boat.
 But the reality had been the complete opposite.
 On the first night alone, he had already realized the gravity of his mistake: the boat sailed from island-to-island during evenings (as is the case with nearly all boats in Galapagos, given the distance between each one), and the continuous drone of the engine and relentless movement of the ship over rocky waters had kept him wide awake throughout each voyage.

-Comfort (and everything it entails) is paramount when travelling to a place as special and pricey as the Galapagos.
+Comfort (and everything it entails) is paramount when traveling to a place as special and pricey as the Galapagos.
 But it’s also something that’s so easy to underestimate and overlook given a.) the price we’re paying and b.) the marketing behind each vessel we browse.
 Common sense would make us believe that comfort is included in the price, but it’s not always the case.
 What a bummer it was to think Jarred had been really pushing himself throughout every excursion, his exhaustion barely capable of carrying him throughout each visitor site every morning and afternoon.
 I sadly wondered if his only memory of the archipelago would ever be anything other than plain exhaustion.